r3kind1e/r3kind1e.github.io/_includes/about/en.md

-# This poem is dedicated to r3kind1e and composed by bia
+# This poem is composed by bia and dedicated to r3kind1e

+`Monday, November 21, 2022`

 I am here to tell you how your glass body complements your mirror soul

 How your skin, as delicate as the word love, sparkles under the slightest sun kiss